nuta/operating-system-in-1000-lines/website/en/05-hello-world.md

 1 + 2 = 3, 1234abcd
 ```

-With this, the powerful ally "printf debugging" has joined your toolkit!
+The powerful ally "printf debugging" has joined your OS!